Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Decentralized Approach

 \begin{assumption} Each agent $i \in \llbracket 1, N \rrbracket$ is able to communicate with all agents $j \in \calN_i \cup \calP_i$, and vice versa. \end{assumption}

 Next, we consider for each agent $i$, the copy control and state variables $\{ \vu_j^{(i)} \}_{j \in \calN_i}$ and $\{ \vx_j^{(i)} \}_{j \in \calN_i}$, respectively.
-Essentially, a copy variable $\vu_j^{(i)}$ (or $\vx_j^{(i)}$) can be interpreted as \textit{agent $i$ deciding what is safe for its neighbor $j$ from its own perspective}.
+Essentially, a copy variable $\vu_j^{(i)}$ can be interpreted as \textit{agent $i$ deciding what is safe for its neighbor $j$ from its own perspective}.
 Let us also define the augmented local variables containing the states and controls of all agents within agent $i$'s neighborhood:

 Nevertheless, the inclusion of the copy variables creates a requirement for enforcing a consensus between variables that correspond to the same agents.
-For this reason, we also introduce the global control variable $\vg = [\vg_1, \dots, \vg_N]$ whose components $\vg_i, \ i \in \llbracket 1, N \rrbracket$ should be equal to all local variables that refer to agent $i$.
-Therefore, we impose the constraints,
+For this reason, we also introduce the global control variable $\vg = [\vg_1; \dots; \vg_N]$ and impose the following constraints between local and global variable components,

 We can now formulate a \textit{decentralized} form of the Hamiltonian minimization problem as,

 where the vectors $\tilde{\vx}_{i,k}$, $\tilde{\vu}_{i,k}$ are defined as $\tilde{\vx}_{i,k} = [\vx_i; \vx_j^{(i)}]$, $\tilde{\vu}_{i,k} = [\vu_i; \vu_j^{(i)}]$, if \eqref{Dec problem 1 - Constraints} is an inter-agent constraint involving a specific neighboring agent $j \in \calN_i$ and as $\tilde{\vx}_{i,k} = \vx_i$, $\tilde{\mathbf{u}}_{i,k} = \mathbf{u}_i$, if \eqref{Dec problem 1 - Constraints} is an obstacle avoidance constraint.
 The functions $\tilde{\vf}_{i,k}$, $\tilde{\vG}_{i,k}$, $\tilde{\vSigma}_{i,k}$ are defined accordingly in each case.
 Finally, $\tilde{\vg}_i$ is defined as $\tilde{\vg}_i = \big[ \vg_i; \{ \vg_j \}_{j \in \calN_i} \big] $ and $N_{\text{ineq},i} = |\calN_i| + N_o$.